 Step 1: Earn Your Bachelor's Degree

 Before you begin your bachelor's degree program, you should check the admission requirements for your graduate program.
-This will ensure that your four-year degree includes the prerequisites for entry into a doctoral program in psychology.
+This will ensure that your four-year degree includes the prerequisites for entry into a master's or doctoral program in psychology.
 It's also vital you maintain your grade point average (GPA) throughout your undergrad program, as many schools have a minimum GPA for admittance.

 Step 2: Earn Your Master's Degree

 Your master's program will allow you to zero in on the area you plan to specialize in as a clinical psychologist.
-You'll take extensive courses in that practice, such as rehabilitation, psychoanalysis, or clinical health.
+You'll take extensive courses in that practice such as rehabilitation, psychoanalysis, or clinical health.
 You may also gain valuable experience in the field or in research as you complete your master's program.
-Depending on your state's requirements you may be able to practice psychology once you earn your Master's degree.
+Depending on your state's requirements, you may be able to practice psychology once you earn your master's degree.

 Step 3: Complete Your Doctorate Degree